varsha7104/intervie-w-questions-/tensorflow/interview.md

  ## 9) tensorflow session:
   Tensorflow session is a class for running computational grpah It encapulsates graphs .It encapsulates the environment in whihc operations are executed using a session you can execute operations in context
+  ## 10) tensorflow board
+  visual tool for inspecting and comprehending tensorflow runs and graphs allows us to see and enhance graphs
+  uses: visualize the model
+  monitor models
+  histograms